baldaaa/microblog/README.txt

     mvn package - to compile, test and package application mvn spring-boot:run  - to run application

-How to see REST API specification and try:
+Where to find REST API specification and try:
     when application is up
     visit swagger page at http://localhost:8080/swagger-ui.html